vidbina/vidbina.github.io/_posts/2017-12-09-arduino-on-nixos.markdown

 involved installing the [`arduino` :octocat:][nixpkgs-all-arduino] package from [nixpkgs :octocat:][nixpkgs].

-After a few pathetic attempts to use the Arduino IDE in XMonad (my window manager), I gave up on the GUI route.
-Basically the IDE seems to be okay, but menus exhibit really weird behavior requiring me to keep the mouse depressed while navigating towards the drop-down menu which appears way out of frame of the menu bar.
+After a few pathetic attempts to use the Arduino IDE with my current window manager (XMonad), I gave up on the GUI route.
+Basically the IDE seems to be okay, but menus exhibit really weird behavior requiring me to keep the mouse depressed while navigating towards the drop-down menu which appears way out of reach of the menu bar.
 Furthermore, the IDE doesn't seem to play well with XMonad dictating which dimensions to assume.

 To be honest, I wasn't serious about using the IDE anyways.
-CLI tools are more user-friendly when it comes to automation anyways so fvck the UI.
+CLI tools are more user-friendly when it comes to automation anyways so fvck :fu: the UI.

+So here is an account of several ways to build code for the Arduino boards covering
+ - the [easiest (least flexible)](#1) using the `arduino` tool which does it all,
+ - the [harder (more flexible)](#2) option which utilizes the `arduino-build` tool in combination with `avrdude` and someday...
+ - the [hardest option](#3) which I haven't come around to document but involves custom Makefiles to build source, and link objects and subsequently upload the whole she-bang using the `avrdude` tool. :hourglass:

-## 1
+## <span id="1"> 1

 The easiest way to circumvent the painful IDE experience is by simply using the `arduino` CLI tool.